DudaDiesel Biodiesel Supply

 HDPE and other resistant to biodiesel/caustic/methanol materials should be used when building a processor.
 Stainless steel is the absolute best metal to use and regular steel, galvanized steel and especially copper and aluminum should be avoided since they will corrode quickly and affect the quality of the process.
 PVC pipe can be used, but it's best to stick to threaded piping since glued pieces can spring leaks after awhile and cause more headache than it's worth.

 Regular rubber hoses cannot be used.
 Biodiesel quickly degrades the quality of rubber and rubber hoses would need to be replaced often.
 Clear vinyl hose tends to be the hose of choice since it holds up against biodiesel for quite some time and you can see the fluid inside of it.
 This is especially great for the drain hoses.
-Fluoroelastomer hose will last the longest when exposed to biodiesel and processing bioidesel, however, it is not so good when up against the pure methoxide since methanol degrades grade a Fluoroelastomer hose. it is a very good idea to use vinyl hose when connecting from the methoxide tank to the plumbing of the larger mixing tank so you know when it has been fully emptied.
+Fluoroelastomer hose will last the longest when exposed to biodiesel and processing biodiesel, however, it is not so good when up against the pure methanol-catalyst solution since methanol degrades grade a Fluoroelastomer hose. it is a very good idea to use vinyl hose when connecting from the methanol-catalyst solution tank to the plumbing of the larger mixing tank so you know when it has been fully emptied.

 Moisture Removal